-Madagascar is governed under the constitution of 1992 as amended.
+Madagascar is governed under the constitution of 2010.
 The president, who is head of state, is elected by popular vote for a five-year term and is eligible for a second term.
 The government is headed by a prime minister, who is appointed by the president.
-There is a bicameral legislature.
-The Senate has 100 members, two thirds of which are selected by regional assemblies; the rest are appointed by the president.
-Members of the 160-seat National Assembly are popularly elected.
-All legislators serve four-year terms.
+There is a bicameral legislature, consisting of a Senate and National Assembly.
+Two thirds of the senators are selected by regional assemblies; the rest are appointed by the president.
+National Assembly deputies are popularly elected.
+All legislators serve five-year terms.
 Administratively, Madagascar is divided into 22 regions.

 More on Madagascar Government from Fact Monster:

 See more Encyclopedia articles on: Madagascar Political Geography